dfradehubs/akapurgo/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache v2.0 License.